 Two works presented at the American University Museum in Fall 2017 were conceived in response to the contour of the museum’s building and the planes of the vertical wall space.
 When I began to consider the site, my overwhelming sense of the space was that of the curve of the building rotating around the anchor of its center column.
 I envisioned a radiating array of lines extending from one gallery opening to the other, creating a horizontal field of lines resting directly on the concrete floor (Untitled [Curve]).
 The museum’s site and architecture present both literal and figurative circles.
 The circular shape of the building and the traffic circle it sits on are distilled from ancient building practices that generate radial plans extending from hubs of human activity.
 I see a direct line tracing back through generations of exploration and development that led to the establishment of a city on a river that became the nation’s capital, the construction of a campus bound by Pierre L’Enfant’s diagonal plans intersected by circles and, two centuries later, the founding of the museum on this site reflecting the circular and diagonal conditions echoing the city around it.

-I created the first in a series of vertical linear works suspended in air in 2017, first in my studio and then in a temporary installation [Kunstlerbund Tubingen – Līnea II, III].
+Over the previous year I created the first in a series of vertical linear works suspended in air, first in my studio and then in a temporary installation [Kunstlerbund Tubingen – Līnea II, III].
 The dramatic shift from seeing my works only occupying the floor to suddenly being suspended in space added to the versatility of my basic component of the beeswax line.
 The concept of Līnea IV [Curtain], a two-story installation of hanging lines extending down from the third to the second floor of the museum, evolved through moments of spatial experience, combined with this shift in process, and could have only occurred organically.
 I have since presented vertically hanging works in spaces at the Sun Valley Museum of Art, Sun Valley Idaho, Gallery B. Bethesda, MD, Art Enables, Washington DC, and the most recent variaton, Līnea XII presented at Gallery 2112 in 2022.

 The question, “why wax?” is often posed.
 Traditional sculpture processes include the use of wax as a modeling or casting material, often in order to create an intermediary object to be cast in metal.
 Wax has a full range of fluid properties ranging from liquid and hot to firm and cool; these properties and their potential for change hold a certain attraction.
 When heated, the wax becomes liquid and can be poured, brushed, or carved at various temperature stages.
 My fascination lies with the transformation of materials, and over the years, I have worked with different armatures and structures to support the wax.
 Now I have abandoned armatures in favor of a component that can be infinitely deployed, re-melted, and recycled for future use.